mapbox/tilesets-cli/README.md

 ### status

-View the status of a tileset.
-To get more detailed information about a tileset's jobs, including the timestamps of failed and successful jobs, use the `tielsets jobs <tileset_id>` command.
+View the status of the most recent job for a tileset.
+To get more detailed information about a tileset's jobs, including the timestamps of failed and successful jobs, use the `tilesets jobs <tileset_id>` command.

 ```
 tilesets status <tileset_id>